 Unfortunately, this is also a behavior espoused by many “legitimate,” government-registered lenders, as well.
 Their fast-talking, high-pressure tactics are designed to get you to sign before you’ve understood the complicated terms and conditions mentioned above.

-At Helix by Lead Bank, we’ll never pressure you to accept any terms, and we’ll explain those terms clearly in language normal people can understand.
+Helix will never pressure you to accept any terms, and we’ll explain those terms clearly in language normal people can understand.
 Our rates don’t expire tomorrow, because that’s not how lending works.

 Instead, it’s our goal to educate our loan customers.
 We want you to have all the information you need before you make a decision about whether or not a personal loan is the right choice for you.